 Then, figure out what you can do to change the pattern.
 Start small – maybe eliminating one fast food meal per week or cooking one meal from fresh ingredients.
 Clean out your pantry or cupboards and get rid of things you really don’t want your family to eat.
 Start reading and gathering information about replacing processed foods with real foods.
 Good books include Real Food by Nina Planck and Food Rule by Michael Pollan.
 Healthy eating blogs that encourage me and give me great ideas include Juggling Real Food and Real Life, My Sister’s Pantry, and The Empowered Momma.
 Begin by taking small steps to wean your family off processed foods that are high in sugar, salt, fat and chemicals.

-In Part 3 we’ll talk about whole and real foods, and ways to incorporate them into your life.
+In Part 3 we’ll talk about reasons to eat more whole and real foods, and ways to incorporate them into your life and in Part 4 we’ll talk about simple strategies for getting started.
 In the meantime, I would love to hear your thoughts about the American diet, food manufacturers, processed foods, or the difficulty of eating well in the midst of a busy schedule.
 Please share your thoughts in the Comments.